The Quick Version

 Preparation

-• Learn the show me/tell me questions.
-There are 21 possible questions (14 tell me + 7 show me) — memorise them all.
+- Memorise all 21 show me/tell me questions.
+14 tell me + 7 show me.
 Each wrong answer costs 1 minor fault.
+Free marks you should never lose.

 During the Test